-G0 Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/student/app/claremontmckenna Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available: Mar-19

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G0 Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/student/app/claremontmckenna Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.
+Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year costs of attendance will be available: Mar-20 G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity foes.)
-Do not include optional foes (o.g., parking, laboratory use)
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).
+Room and Board charges assume double occupancy in institutional housing and the maximum meal plan (16 meals per week).
+First-Year Undergraduates G1 PRIVATE INSTITUTIONS G1 Tuition: G1 PUBLIC INSTITUTIONS Tuition: In-district PUBLIC INSTITUTIONS G1 In-state (out-of-district): PUBLIC INSTITUTIONS G1 Out-of-state: NONRESIDENT ALIENS G1 Tuition: REQUIRED FEES: G1 ROOM AND BOARD: G1 (on-campus) ROOM ONLY: G1 (on-campus) BOARD ONLY: G1 (on-campus meal plan) Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees) Other:

-G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS

-Tuition: \$56,190 \$56,190

-G1 PUBLIC INSTITUTIONS

-Tuition:

-In-district

-G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):

-G1 PUBLIC INSTITUTIONS

-Out-of-state:

-G1 NONRESIDENT ALIENS

-Tuition: \$56,190 \$56,190

-G1 REQUIRED FEES: \$285 \$285

-G1 ROOM AND BOARD:

-(on-campus) \$17,300 \$17,300

-G1 ROOM ONLY:

-(on-campus) \$9,300 \$9,300

-G1 BOARD ONLY:

-(on-campus meal plan) \$8,000 \$8,000